arokem/scipy-optimize/04-cross-validation.md

 ## Overfitting

-One of the reasons we should be suspicious of the more accurate second model is tha the Weibull function has more parameters.
+One of the reasons we should be suspicious of the more accurate second model is that the Weibull function has more parameters.
 This is sometimes referred to as the "degrees of freedom" of the model, and intuitively just means that the more parameters a function has, the more adjustments you can make to the estimated y values that you could consistently get across a range of x values.
 Let's examine